joeyblake/git-n-svn/README.md

 A collection of tools for git INSIDE svn
 ========================================

-Currently there is one tool.
+Currently there is one command.

 ```git-n-svn setup <directoryName>```